spollard/josh-works.github.io/_posts/2020-08-07-how-to-write-a-letter-of-recommendation-for-yourself.md

 ```
 Hi there,

-I met {Josh} {a few months ago} because {he and I crossed paths at a local Ruby meetup}.
+I met {Josh} {a few months ago} because {he and I crossed paths
+at a local Ruby meetup}.

-I wish I could hire him myself, but don't have the budget and work lined up to utilize him to his full potential.
+I wish I could hire him myself, but don't have the budget and work
+lined up to utilize him to his full potential.

+# add a punchy positive story
-When he started at {company}, one of the first things he did was make many updates to our onboarding documentation.
+When he started at {company}, one of the first things he did was
+make many updates to our onboarding documentation.

-It was rather out-of-date, and the team hadn't had new hires in a while.
+It was rather out-of-date, and the team hadn't had new hires in a
+while.

-Any time he ran into friction or trouble, he would hunt down the answer, and immediately update the documentation so the next person would have a smoother process.
+Any time he ran into friction or trouble, he would hunt down the
+answer, and immediately update the documentation so the next
+person would have a smoother process.

-Sure enough, the next hire spent half the time he did getting up and running.
+Sure enough, the next hire spent half the time he did getting
+up and running.

-He brings a similar attention to detail and thoughtfullness about "the next person" to all of the work that he does.
+He brings a similar attention to detail and thoughtfullness about
+"the next person" to all of the work that he does.

-# An offer to provide evidence is functionally the same as evidence, so:
+# `An offer to provide evidence` is functionally the same as
+# `evidence`, so:
-I'd be happy to answer any follow-up questions you might have about Josh.
+I'd be happy to answer any follow-up questions you might have
+about Josh.
 Feel free to email me at `email`

 Sincerely,
 - Boss's name, Title, Company